tdudgeon/simple-simulate-complex/README.md

 1. protein.pdb - a protein with hydrogens ready to simulate (as done in [simulateProtein.py]()
 2. ligand1.mol - ligand in molfile format
 3. The name to use as the base name of the results.
 4. The number of iterations for the simulation.
+The step size is defined in the script as 2 femtoseconds.

 The ligand is read using RDKit and then processed to:
 * Add hydrogens